elegantchaos/atom-ide-swift/README.md

 The long-term goal for this package is to migrate into adopting those capabilities.

 However, at the moment it's still very rough, and the integration is minimal.

-In fact, the only integration that's been attempted is that of the UI for setting breakpoints.
-Everything else is handled through a custom UI.
+In fact, the only integrations that have been attempted so far are setting/viewing breakpoints, and viewing build warnings and errors.

+The actual building and debugging process is handled with custom code.

 ### Supported Platforms

 This package is being actively developed on Linux.

-At this early stage of development it's only been tested on Ubuntu 18.04, using a custom build of swift/lldb.
-In theory it should work on other platforms if you have swift/lldb installed.
+At this early stage of development it's only been tested on Ubuntu 18.04, and macOS 10.12.

+On Ubuntu I'm using an unmodified version of swift/lldb built locally, roughly equivalent to Swift 4.2.

+In theory the package should work fine on any platforms that has swift/lldb installed.
 If it doesn, [please let me know](https://github.com/elegantchaos/atom-ide-swift/issues).